Foreign Data Wrappers: S3, Iceberg & Delta Lake

 Foreign data wrappers offer a different path: query every one of those sources directly from your database using plain SQL, without moving a single byte.

-A foreign data wrapper (FDW) is an extension that lets you define foreign tables — virtual table definitions that point to external data sources.
-Once defined, you query them exactly like local tables: SELECT, JOIN, WHERE, GROUP BY.
-The wrapper handles translation, pushes filters to the source where possible, and returns results as if the data lived locally.
+A foreign data wrapper (FDW) is a PostgreSQL extension that lets you define foreign tables — virtual table definitions that point to remote sources.
+Once defined, you can access external data in remote databases, object storage, or data lake catalogs exactly like local tables: SELECT, JOIN, WHERE, GROUP BY.
+The FDW extension handles translation, pushes filters to the remote server where possible, and returns results as if they were stored locally.

-This guide covers Tacnode's four foreign data wrapper extensions — file_fdw for S3 object storage, glue_fdw for AWS Glue catalogs, iceberg_fdw for Apache Iceberg, and delta_fdw for Delta Lake — including setup, type mapping, performance optimization, and the constraints you need to know.
+This guide covers four FDW extensions available in Tacnode — file_fdw for S3 object storage, glue_fdw for AWS Glue catalogs, iceberg_fdw for Apache Iceberg, and delta_fdw for Delta Lake — including setup, type mapping, performance optimization, and the constraints you need to know.

-Foreign data wrappers follow the SQL/MED standard (Management of External Data).
+Foreign data wrappers follow the SQL/MED standard (SQL Management of External Data) — a SQL standard for accessing remote data from within a PostgreSQL database.
 The architecture has four components that layer on top of each other.

-The foreign data wrapper extension is a library that knows how to communicate with a specific type of external source.
-Tacnode ships four: file_fdw for S3-compatible object storage, glue_fdw for AWS Glue, iceberg_fdw for Apache Iceberg catalogs, and delta_fdw for Delta Lake and Unity Catalog.
-Each must be installed once per database before use.
+The FDW extension is a library that knows how to communicate with a specific type of remote server.
+Tacnode includes four: file_fdw for S3-compatible object storage, glue_fdw for AWS Glue, iceberg_fdw for Apache Iceberg catalogs, and delta_fdw for Delta Lake and Unity Catalog.
+Each must be installed once per database before use via CREATE EXTENSION.

-A foreign server object stores the connection details for a specific external source — the AWS region, catalog endpoint, or S3 bucket configuration.
-One server definition can back multiple foreign tables pointing at different remote objects.
+A foreign server object stores the connection details for a specific remote server — the AWS region, catalog endpoint, or S3 bucket configuration.
+You create server entries to tell the PostgreSQL database how to reach each external data source.
+One foreign server definition can back multiple foreign tables pointing at different remote objects.
+You can list foreign servers with `\des` in psql.

-A foreign table is a table definition in your local database that describes the schema of external data.
-It has columns and types like any table, but no local storage.
-Queries against a foreign table are translated by the wrapper into whatever the external source understands — S3 object reads, catalog API calls, or Iceberg metadata lookups.
+A foreign table is a table definition that describes the schema of external data.
+It has columns declared like any create table statement, but no local storage.
+Queries against a foreign table are translated by the wrapper into whatever the remote server understands — S3 object reads, catalog API calls, or Iceberg metadata lookups.
+You can treat foreign tables the same as local tables in SELECT statements.

-The setup sequence is always the same regardless of data source: install the extension, create a server, create a user mapping, then create foreign tables or import them in bulk.
+The setup sequence is always the same regardless of external data source: create extension, create foreign server, create user mapping, then create foreign table definitions or use the import foreign schema command in bulk.

 Supported file formats are Parquet and ORC.
 Both are columnar formats with built-in compression and embedded schema metadata, which means the wrapper can infer column types automatically.
 CSV is not supported.

-Install the extension (it comes pre-installed on Tacnode clusters, but the CREATE EXTENSION statement is still required once per database):
+Install the extension (the CREATE EXTENSION statement is required once per database):

 CREATE EXTENSION IF NOT EXISTS file_fdw;

-Create a foreign server pointing to your AWS region:
+Create a foreign server pointing to the remote server's AWS region:

 CREATE SERVER s3_production